wangyu16/macroarchilab/_posts/2019-08-07-ATRP-kinetic-simulator.md

 #
 # Content
 #
-subheadline: "ATRP Kinetic Simulator Lite"
+subheadline: "ATRP Kinetic Simulator"
-title: "Jupyter Notebook ATRP Kinetic Simulator Lite Version"
+title: "Jupyter Notebook ATRP Kinetic Simulator Moments"
 teaser: "This program runs in Jupyter notebook, provides fast kinetic simulation for conventional radical polymerization and different types of ATRP.
-The output includes concentration changes of all species but no molecular weight distribution information is provided."
+The output includes concentration changes of all species and the molecular weight distribution."
 categories:
   - simulation
 tags: